Ted N. C. Wilson

-Theodore Norman Clair ("Ted") Wilson (born May 10, 1950), an ordained Seventh-day Adventist (SDA) minister, was the President of the General Conference (GC), the worldwide governing organization of the SDA Church, (2010–2025).
+Theodore Norman Clair "Ted" Wilson (born May 10, 1950) is an ordained Seventh-day Adventist (SDA) minister.
+He is known for being the President of the General Conference (GC), the worldwide governing organization of the SDA Church, from 2010 to 2025.
 On July 4, 2025, he was succeeded by Erton Köhler.

 Family and Education

 Ted Wilson was born in Takoma Park, Maryland, on May 10, 1950, to Neal C. Wilson (GC president: 1979–1990) and Elinor E. Wilson.
 He and his wife, Nancy Louise (Vollmer) Wilson (a physiotherapist), have three daughters (Emile, Elizabeth, and Catherine) and eleven grandchildren.

-Wilson received a Bachelor of Arts degree (religion and business administration) from Columbia Union College (now Washington Adventist University); a Master of Science degree (public health) from Loma Linda University; a Master of Divinity degree from Andrews University, and a Doctor of Philosophy degree (religious education) from New York University.
+Wilson received a Bachelor of Arts degree in religion and business administration from Columbia Union College (now Washington Adventist University); a Master of Science degree in public health from Loma Linda University; a Master of Divinity degree from Andrews University, and a Doctor of Philosophy degree in religious education from New York University.

 Career

-Wilson's SDA career began in 1974 as a pastor in the Greater New York Conference, and assistant director and director of Metropolitan Ministries (1976–1981).
+Wilson's SDA career began in 1974 as a pastor in the Greater New York Conference, and assistant director and director of Metropolitan Ministries from 1976 until 1981.
 He was a departmental director and later executive secretary of the Africa-Indian Ocean Division of the GC until 1990.
-After a two-year term as an associate secretary of the GC, Wilson became president of the Euro-Asia Division of the GC (1992–1996).
+After a two-year term as an associate secretary of the GC, Wilson became president of the Euro-Asia Division of the GC from 1992 to 1996.
 He was president of the Review and Herald Publishing Association until 2000, when he became a GC vice president.
-At the 59th GC Session (2010) Wilson was elected President to replace Jan Paulsen, a position he held until 2025.
+At the 59th GC Session in 2010, Wilson was elected President to replace Jan Paulsen, a position he held until 2025.

 During his GC presidency, Wilson was engaged in various SDA controversies over biblical, theological, political, and life-style issues, including the writings of Ellen White, creation-evolution, spiritual formation, last generation theology, the ordination of women in pastoral ministry, and human sexuality.

 Ted Wilson during the Big Sabbath in Lusaka, Zambia.

 Wilson's 36 years of SDA service included pastoral, administrative, and executive roles in Mid-Atlantic United States, Africa, Russia, and the world church.